wirebits/PyInfecta/README.md

 # PyInfecta
 A python script which replicate the code in the existing .py files.

-# Warning
+# Warning ⚠
-Don't use this script illegally.
+Don't use this script illegally.<br>
+It can change the python file scripts without owner consent.<br>
+It can change the main python file scripts so that it corrupts the python language source codes and its environment.

 # Key Features
 - It copy the code in the *.py* files.